mikaelbr/writings/js-syntax-series/let-var-be-const.md

 ## To Hoist or Dead Zone?

 Is really the block vs function scope the only difference?
 No. There is one more theoretical difference.
-And I say theoretical here, as I'd argue in practise, it doesn't really matter.
+And I say theoretically here, as I'd argue in practice, it doesn't really matter.
 Here I'm talking about something in JavaScript called hoisting.
-Hoisting is a concept that might be forregin, but it has been with JavaScript from the beginning.
-It takes all declared variables (or function declarations) and move them to happen at the top of the scope in runtime.
-For variables this happens only for the declarations (see section on declarations vs assignments), not assignment.
+Hoisting is a concept that might be foreign, but it has been with JavaScript from the beginning.
+It takes all declared variables (or function declarations) and moves them to happen at the top of the scope in runtime.
+For variables, this happens only for the declarations (see section on declarations vs assignments), not assignment.
 We don't move the values to the top of the scope.

 ```js
 (function () {